PopovEvgeniy/magicswfshell/readme.txt

 About program modification

 Source code is included in source.zip archive.
-It can be compiled under Lazarus 2.0.10 or higher.
+It can be compiled under Lazarus 2.2 or higher.

 Change log

 0.1 - Initial version.
 0.2 - Small changes.
 0.2.1 - Small bug was fixed.
+0.2.2 - 0.2.4 - Small changes.
+0.2.5 - Flash player projector checking was added.
+0.2.6 - User interface was improvent.
+0.2.7 - 0.2.8 - Small changes.